ktymoshenko/minimalpipeline/README.md

 ## Running the pipeline

 ```
-./run.sh
+./run\_qc_qf.sh
 ```

-Look into the run.sh script and the arguments/trec-en-pipeline-arguments.txt file to understand what is happening.
+Look into the run_qc_qf.sh script and the arguments/trec-en-pipeline-arguments.txt file to understand what is happening.

 The first run will take time since Maven is downloading JARs and model files.